JonasWIP/supanexttemplate/README.md

 ## TODO

-- Update / documentation and documentation structure
-- Refactor existing pages to be uniform in terms of styling, components, and layout etc. Reduce the overhead of the pages and components and improve general styling uniformity acreoss the project.
+- Update / documentation and documentation structure.
+Some of the styling guide needs to be updated.
+Look into the current implementation and update the styling guides if necessary.
+Create a good organized documentation structure that allows user guides and overview of the project.

 - Remove issues, warnings from supabase and compile, setup
 - Test the npx creation tool
 - Final Testing